Olivia Chaney

 Olivia Chaney (born 1982) is an English folk singer, pianist, guitarist, harmonium player and songwriter.
 Her debut solo album, The Longest River, was released on Nonesuch Records in 2015.
 Her follow-up solo album, Shelter, was released on Nonesuch on 15 June 2018.

 Biography

 Olivia Chaney was born in Florence, Italy, and grew up in Oxford, England, studying composition, piano and voice.
 Early influences include her father's record collections and his own renditions of early blues and '60s folk songwriters such as Bob Dylan, Fairport Convention and Bert Jansch.

 At 14, Chaney won a joint-first piano and voice scholarship to Chetham's School of Music in Manchester, which was focused on the classical repertoire.
-She then went on to attend the Royal Academy of Music in London, also on scholarship, where, as an improviser and songwriter, she studied in the jazz course.
+She went on to attend the Royal Academy of Music in London, also on scholarship, where, as an improviser and songwriter, she studied in the jazz course.
 While at the Academy, Chaney spent much of her time experimenting and collaborating outside the traditional jazz course.